 |Temperature/T||Display||The Temperature of the individual internal streams.|

-Each Stage will have an individual tab page.
+Each Stage has its own EB section.
 The user may enable the required sub-models in each stage.

 Note: The user does not have to configure a reaction file, even if this block is checked.